didillysquat/VTK2022/README.md

 The Cell Ranger pipeline generally starts from the raw output of the Illumina sequencing platform (raw base call format; BCL).
 Using the `cellranger mkfastq` command a set of fastq files are generated from the BCL.
 The set of fastq files is generated in a particular way where the various index sequences (i.e. barcode and unique molecular identifier (UMI)) are held in separate files to the RNA sequences.
 In Cell Ranger language, a barcode is unique to a cell (and a GEM well), and a UMI is unique to a transcript (pre-PCR).

 Take a look at the data we downloaded from MacParland.
 You'll notice that it's in bam format, not fastq.
-This is normal for submission of 10X data.
+This is normal for submission of 10X data to sequencing archives like NCBI.
 The bam format contains all the information of the fastq files, but with additional information on mapping.

 As we touched on earlier, bam format is binary and not human readable.
 In order to read a bam file you will have to convert it to sam format.